-Mining is inherently dangerous and subject to conditions or events beyond the Company's control, including problems related to weather and climate in remote areas in which certain of the Company's operations are located, which could have a material adverse effect on the Company's business, and mineral exploration is speculative and uncertain.
+Mining is inherently dangerous and subject to conditions or events beyond the Company's control, including problems related to weather and climate in remote areas in which the Company's operations are located, which could have a material adverse effect on the Company's business, and mineral exploration is speculative and uncertain.

 Mining operations generally involve a high degree of risk.
-The Company's operations are subject to all the hazards and risks normally encountered in the production of gold, silver and copper, including: unusual and unexpected geologic formations; seismic activity; rock bursts; underground mining risks but not limited to fire, explosions, ventilation and gases, heavy machinery, electrical safety and cave-ins or slides; flooding; periodic interruption due to inclement or hazardous weather conditions; and other conditions involved in the drilling, blasting and removal of material, any of which could result in damage to, or destruction of, mines and other producing facilities, personal injury or death, damage to property, environmental damage and possible legal liability.
+The Company's operations are subject to all the hazards and risks normally encountered in the production of gold, silver and copper, including: unusual and unexpected geologic formations; seismic activity; rock bursts; cave-ins or slides; flooding; pit wall failure; periodic interruption due to inclement or hazardous weather conditions; and other conditions involved in the drilling and removal of material, any of which could result in damage to, or destruction of, mines and other producing facilities, personal injury or death, damage to property, environmental damage and possible legal liability.
 Milling operations are subject to hazards such as fire, equipment failure or failure of retaining dams around tailings disposal areas, which may result in environmental pollution and consequent liability.